salesforcecli/plugin-packaging/messages/package_install.md

 For package upgrades, to specify options for component deprecation or deletion of removed components, include an --upgradetype value.
 To delete components that can be safely deleted and deprecate the others, specify --upgradetype Mixed (the default).
 To deprecate all removed components, specify --upgradetype DeprecateOnly.
 To delete all removed components, except for custom objects and custom fields, that don't have dependencies, specify --upgradetype Delete.
 (Note: This option can result in the loss of data that is associated with the deleted components.)
 The default is Mixed.

 Examples:
-$ sfdx force:package:install --package 04t... -u me@example.com
+$ sfdx force:package:beta:install --package 04t... -u me@example.com
-$ sfdx force:package:install --package awesome_package_alias
+$ sfdx force:package:beta:install --package awesome_package_alias
-$ sfdx force:package:install --package "Awesome Package Alias"
+$ sfdx force:package:beta:install --package "Awesome Package Alias"
-$ sfdx force:package:install --package 04t... -t DeprecateOnly
+$ sfdx force:package:beta:install --package 04t... -t DeprecateOnly

 # id